- Distance from San Francisco: 155 miles

 1.It's easy to linger over the weekly Champagne brunch at the historic Mendocino Hotel Garden Café, whose menu is sourced with local ingredients such as crab, mushrooms, and salmon.
 Choose from authentic huevos rancheros with housemade salsa, a fluffy omelette with Dungeness crab, and spicy house-made sausage or crab eggs benedict—all of which pair perfectly with a flute of bubbly.

 2.For thoughtful souvenirs, head to the historic downtown, which is dotted with quaint shops.
 Two must-dos: hit the artisanal Mendocino Chocolate Company for inspired truffles and chocolate bark in flavors like fresh raspberry-white chocolate; for a longer-lasting memento, the whimsical, wonderfully nostalgic Village Toy Store features classic, well-crafted playthings such as kites, wooden trains, and finger puppets are sure to thrill kids of all ages.

 3.Your final stop before hopping back on the 101: The Madrones in the tiny town of Philo, just off Highway 128.
-This sophisticated, European-style shopping area nestled amidst the vines houses four tasting rooms and a cheese shop, as well as a new eatery.
+This agritourism compound is a local artisan and vintner haven, and you'll find four tasting rooms, a pizzeria, and a shop nestled among the idyllic gardens and guesthouses.

 Where to Stay